Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

 }
 ```

-## Upload a file with custom type
-TODO

-## Upload a new version of file
-TODO

-## Get file version history
-TODO

-## Download a file
-TODO

-## Download multiple files
-TODO

-## List file renditions
-TODO

-## Get file rendition content
-TODO

-## Update metadata for a folder or file
-TODO

-## Add aspects to a folder or file
-TODO

-## Remove aspects from a folder or file
-TODO

-## Get and Set permissions for a folder or file
-TODO

-## Working with relationships between folders/files
-TODO

-## Manage comments for a folder or file
-TODO

-## Manage tags for a folder or file
-TODO

-## Copy folders and files
-TODO

-## Move folders and files
-TODO

-## Lock a file for editing
-TODO

-## Create a link to a file
-TODO

-## Delete a folder or file
-TODO

-## List deleted folders and files (Trashcan)
-TODO

-## Restore deleted folders and files (Trashcan)
-TODO

 ## === Managing Sites ===
 The following sections walk through how to use the Java ReST API wrapper services when managing Alfresco Share sites.